Demystifying how to make chicken broth. What you need, how long it takes and the 2 best ways to store it.

 At this point I used to measure out 2 cup portions into baggies and lay them flat in my freezer so they were easy to stack and grab when I needed them.
 Now, I can all of my broth because it’s a bit more work to do, but way more convenient to have jars and jars of broth in a cupboard ready and waiting to use.
 Learn how to can chicken broth in this tutorial.

 This recipe ended up making me 21 cups of broth.
 I used it the next night to make a delicious stew.
 I also use it for most soup bases and whenever I’m roasting something, I use it in the bottom of the pan as the base for gravy instead of using plain water or potato water.
 If you can’t boil down chicken guts, making the gravy with homemade broth is your next best option.

-2. Your broth will have reduced by about 1/3rd by the end of 3 hours.
-Strain everything through colander and then again through cheesecloth.
+Your broth will have reduced by about 1/3rd by the end of 3 hours.
+Strain everything through a colander and then again through cheesecloth.
 Add salt if necessary.

-3. Refrigerate broth overnight to solidify the fat.
+Refrigerate broth overnight to solidify the fat.
 After refrigeration, remove fat from top of broth with a spoon.
-Measure into baggies and freeze.
+Measure into baggies and freeze or reheat for canning.